 In the morning, drive to Las Terrazas in the

-western province of Pinar del Rio.
-Established as
+western province of Pinar del Rio for a stay

 Full-day tour of the beautiful Viñales valley, its

 Visit a cigar factory and take a boat ride through

 Travel to Cienfuegos via the Peninsula de Zapata.

 Take a boat trip through the mangroves and